Healthiest State in the Nation Campaign: History

-The Campaign
+Campaign

-To educate and engage the people of Washington state on health issues, the Healthiest State in the Nation Campaign was created as a long-term civic engagement effort.
+In an attempt to educate and engage the people of Washington on health issues, the Healthiest State in the Nation campaign was created as a long-term civic engagement effort.
 Using the United Health Foundation's America's Health Rankings model as a guide, the Healthiest State Campaign was developed around six action areas, each with two health measures used in determining the state's health rank.
-The campaign aimed to improve these areas through civic engagement all the while emphasizing the importance of both personal responsibility and collective action in making Washington the Healthiest State.
+The campaign attempted to improve these areas through civic engagement while emphasizing the importance of personal responsibility and collective action in making Washington a healthier state.